 In Japanese, short vowels are distinguished from long vowels.
 Long vowels are simply a vowel which is pronounced over two morae instead of one.
 Although in real life it isn't always this way, the rule of thumb is that a long vowel is pronounced with twice the amount of time as its "short" counterpart.
 Regardless of how fast or slow you're talking, this dynamic holds true.
 One major reason for this is because pitch has to be assigned to each mora of a phrase.
 If long vowels by nature increase the mora count, that means one more mora has to be accounted for.
 Pitch could very well rise or drop inside the long vowel.

-Needless to say, we treat long vowels essentially as two things put next to each other that happen to be the same thing but are treated as separate entities.
-As such, the logical conclusion of this is that words are contrasted with short and long vowels.
-In fact, thousands and thousands of words are contrasted in this way, and so it would be bad if you were to neglect vowel length with pronouncing words.
+Needless to say, we treat long vowels essentially as two instances of the same vowel put next to each other but are treated as separate entities.
+Consequently, vowel length contrasts thousands and thousands of words.
 Mistakes at the beginning are inevitable, but recognizing distinctions like this now will spare you a lot of potential heartache.

 |Short A||O.ba.sa.n (aunt)||Long A||O.ba.a.sa.n (grandma)|